Alignak-monitoring/alignak-doc/source/10_alignak_statistics/statistics.rst

     - core.get-new-actions (timer) - duration to get the new actions to execute from the scheduler
     - core.manage-returns (timer) - duration to send back to the scheduler the results of executed actions
     - core.worker-%s.queue-size (gauge) - size of the actions queue for each satellite worker
-    - core.wait-ratio (timer) - time waiting for lanched actions to finish
+    - core.wait-ratio (timer) - time waiting for launched actions to finish
     - core.wait-arbiter (timer) - time waiting for arbiter configuration

 * all daemons: